.NET Project File Analyzers SDK

 contain <Compile>

-items, and the binary ouptut is hidden for that reason.
+items, and the binary output is hidden for that reason.

 All automatically included files and files added as <AdditionalFiles>